rohit-moza/mobile-app-build-number-manager/README.md

 * App Runs on http://localhost:3000/

 ## General comments
-* All Server Responses can be seen on the top of the package
+* All Server Responses can be seen on the top of the page